Icinga/icinga2/doc/08-advanced-topics.md

 ![Icinga 2 Flapping State Timeline](images/advanced-topics/flapping-state-graph.png)

-All the states ware weighted, with the most recent one being worth the most (1.15) and the 20th the least (0.8).
+All the states are weighted, with the most recent one being worth the most (1.15) and the 20th the least (0.8).
 The states in between are fairly distributed.
 The final flapping value are the weighted state changes divided by the total count of 20.